tejdas/dovemq-amqp/README.md

 DoveMQ
 ======

-A messaging framework built on AMQP 1.0 protocol.

-Written in Java.
-Uses Netty as the underlying transport framework.
+AMQP 1.0 protocol based messaging framework.

 Organization of the code
 ------------------------